hanzhangyu/rc-timer/README.md

 # rc-timer

 Create a timed task in react.
+Uninstall automatically when component is unmounted.

 > travis is comming soon